-- 1. The capability to arrive safely at the facility - 2.
+- 1. Experience working in, setting up or demobilizing a shelter, leading or shadowing leadership OR experience in a leadership position - 2.
+The capability to arrive safely at the facility. - 3.
 The capability to lift up to 40 pounds.

 Safety Message